Enhanced IRAS-Tax Agent Relationship

 Contacting IRAS

-To facilitate communication between IRAS and tax agents, please provide the direct number of the tax advisor and/or tax manager handling the tax matters concerned in your correspondences with IRAS.
-This will help our officers respond to the right contact in the relevant tax agent firm.
+To facilitate communication between IRAS and tax agents, please provide the direct number of the tax advisor and/or tax manager handling the tax matters in your correspondences with IRAS.
+This will help our officers contact the right person in the relevant tax agent firm.